 Another helpful way to rekindle positive feelings about your job as a teacher is to rediscover why you became one in the first place.
 Who doesn’t lose sight of a few things during hectic times?
 Here is a really cool website that offers stories about the teachers of famous celebs who inspired their pupils to stardom.
-If you are really having a hard time finding inspiration, always remember to think of the starfish:

 Say Thank You.

 While you’re feeling all those lovely positive feelings after re-inspiring yourself, take the time to say those two simple words: “Thank you.”
 For all the occasions a colleague helped you out, put your newly-acquired spare time to good use by actually properly thanking those people for their kindness.
 It can be as simple as sending a card or a note, but it’s still important.
 You haven’t forgotten how they made you feel, so let them know about the difference they made.
 Send them to your fellow teachers and even to administrators.
 This is a great way to create friendships and build a strong network that you will be able to rely on for any help you may need in the future.
 If you’re feeling particularly grateful, maybe even take the time to send a thank you note to that coworker you don’t always get along with so well.